Zero-temperature thermodynamics of dense asymmetric strong-interaction matter: Dense asymmetric QCD matter

 Let us finally consider the speed of sound as another quantity of great interest with respect to astrophysical applications.
 To compute the speed of sound along different trajectories, we employ Eq.~\eqref{eq:csdef}.
 In Fig.~\ref{fig:css}, we present our results for the speed of sound squared as a function of the total baryon density along the (color-neutral) neutron-star matter trajectory, the trajectory associated with color-charged neutron-star matter in $\beta$-equilibrium, and isospin-symmetric matter (not color-neutral).
 Note that we only show the speed of sound within the gapped phase in Fig.~\ref{fig:css}.
 Above~$n/n_0\gtrsim 27$, the neutron-star matter trajectory as well as the color-charged neutron-star matter trajectory cross the phase boundary, see Figs.~\ref{fig:pd} and~\ref{fig:pd2}.
 Within the gapped phase, we observe that the three trajectories lead to very similar results for the speed of sound.
 In particular, in all three cases, the speed of sound exceeds the value of the noninteracting quark gas and even increases towards lower densities within the considered density range.
-It is worth mentioning that, on a qualitative level, this behavior of the speed of sound as a function of the density can also be derived analytically from Eq.~\eqref{eq:Pwclimit}.
-For example, assuming~$\bar{\Delta}_{\text{gap}} \sim \exp(-c^{\prime}/\bar{\mu}^2)$ and~$\bar{\mu}\sim n^{\frac{1}{3}}$ as in Subsec.~\ref{subsec:pdaqcd}, we obtain the following estimate for the deviation of the speed of sound squared from its value in the noninteracting limit at high densities: \be c_{\rm s}^{2}-\frac{1}{3} \sim \frac{1}{n^{\frac{2}{3}}}\exp\left(-\frac{2c^{\prime\prime}}{n^{2/3}}\right)\,. \ee Here, we have restricted ourselves to the isospin-symmetric case and also dropped corrections of higher order in~$1/n^{1/3}$ and~$(\bar{\Delta}_{\text{gap}}(\bar{\mu},0)/\bar{\mu})|_{\bar{\mu}=n^{1/3}}$.
-In accordance with our numerical results, we deduce from this relation that the speed of sound indeed approaches its value in the noninteracting limit from above at high densities.
+It is worth mentioning that, on a qualitative level, this behavior of the speed of sound as a function of the density can also be derived analytically from Eq.~\eqref{eq:Pwclimit}.\footnote{For a detailed discussion of corrections to Eq.~\eqref{eq:Pwclimit} and how they may affect the speed of sound, we refer the reader to Ref.~\cite{Braun:2022jme}.} For example, assuming~$\bar{\Delta}_{\text{gap}} \sim \exp(-c^{\prime}/\bar{\mu}^2)$ and~$\bar{\mu}\sim n^{\frac{1}{3}}$ as in Subsec.~\ref{subsec:pdaqcd}, we obtain the following estimate for the deviation of the speed of sound squared from its value in the noninteracting limit at high densities: \be c_{\rm s}^{2}-\frac{1}{3} \sim \frac{1}{n^{\frac{2}{3}}}\exp\left(-\frac{2c^{\prime\prime}}{n^{2/3}}\right)\,. \ee Here, we have restricted ourselves to the isospin-symmetric case and also dropped corrections of higher order in~$1/n^{1/3}$ and~$(\bar{\Delta}_{\text{gap}}(\bar{\mu},0)/\bar{\mu})$.\footnote{For simplicity, we have assumed that $\bar{\mu}=(\pi^2 n/2)^{1/3}$ (relation for the noninteracting quark gas).
+This yields the following relation between the constants~$c^{\prime}$ and~$c^{\prime\prime}$: $c^{\prime\prime}=c^{\prime}/(\pi^2/2)^{2/3}$.
+Of course, within the gapped phase, this is only an approximation.
+A more quantitative estimate may be obtained by employing an ansatz of the following form: $\bar{\mu} = c_{\bar{\mu}}n^{c_{n}}$, where~$c_{\bar{\mu}}$ and $c_{n}$ are positive constants.
+Thus, the actual functional dependence of the density may differ from our present estimate.
+Still, it appears reasonable to expect that~$c_{n} \approx 1/3$ for large~$\bar{\mu}$ where the gap becomes small compared to~$\bar{\mu}$.
+Note also that the contribution of the ungapped ``blue" quarks to the density scales as~$n^{1/3}$.} In accordance with our numerical results, we deduce from this relation that the speed of sound indeed approaches its value in the noninteracting limit from above at high densities.
 The latter statement appears to be insensitive to the details of our assumption for the $\bar{\mu}$-dependence of the gap.
 Indeed, provided that the pressure can be written in the form of Eq.~\eqref{eq:Pwclimit} for small~$\bar{\Delta}_{\text{gap}}(\bar{\mu},0)/\bar{\mu}$, it is sufficient that~$\bar{\Delta}_{\text{gap}}(\bar{\mu},0)/\bar{\mu}\to 0$ for~$\bar{\mu}\to \infty$ and~$\bar{\Delta}_{\text{gap}}(\bar{\mu},0)$ increases monotonically as a function of~$\bar{\mu}$.